romainPrignon/starter-api-ts/README.md

 # starter-api-ts

-Starting point of a new api
+Starting point of a new api in order to achieve RAD (rapid application development)

 ## Installation
 ```sh